-The benefit resulting from the adoption of any of the proposals is the optimised path through which packets are routed between the MR and the CN.
-However, the approach based on BU for Network prefixes requires less signalling than MIRON.
+The benefit resulting from the adoption of any of the proposals is the optimized path through which packets are routed between the MR and the CN.
+However, the approach based on BU for network prefixes requires less signaling than MIRON.
 We will next quantify the difference in order to evaluate if this overhead reduction can justify the deployment cost previously identified.
 Consider a moving network with N MNNs.
 Suppose that each MNN communicates simultaneously with M CNs in average.
-This means that with MIRON, NM Binding Updates messages will be required to optimise these communications.
+This means that with MIRON, $N \times M$ BUs messages will be required to optimize these communications.
 On the other hand, if the approach based in BU for network prefixes is used, the number of BU required depends only of the number of different CNs that are communicating with at least one MNN.
 This is so, because the BU message refers to the whole MNP, implying that if two or more MNNs are communicating with the same CN, only one BU message is needed.
-The net benefit resulting from the adoption of BU for Network Prefixes with respect to MIRON is a reduction in the amount of BU messages required proportional to the number of MNNs that are simultaneously communicating with a common CN.
-It should be noted that this only applies for those CNs that do not belong to the Home Network, since those nodes residing in the Home Network already benefit from a direct routing with the mobile network thanks to NEMO Basic Support protocol.
+The net benefit resulting from the adoption of BU for network prefixes with respect to MIRON is a reduction in the amount of BU messages required proportional to the number of MNNs that are simultaneously communicating with a common CN.
+It should be noted that this only applies for those CNs that do not belong to the Home Network, since those nodes residing in the home network already benefit from a direct routing with the mobile network thanks to NEMO basic support protocol.
 So, the benefits provided by an approach based on BU for Network Prefixes heavily depend on the expected number of MNNs that will communicate with a common CN outside the Home Network.
 The costs, on the other hand, are objective and account for the upgrading of all the nodes of the Internet to support the new option.
-Any approach requiring modifications in CNs is very unlikely to be deployed, even if it has reduced signalling cost.
-MIRON, on the other hand, is compatible with standard Mobile IPv6 CNs.
+MIRON, on the other hand, is compatible with standard MIPv6 CNs.